 Types of Deposits

-Economic concentrations of cobalt can be found in five different geological settings.
+Economic concentrations of cobalt deposits can be found in five different geological settings.

-Cobalt is almost always a by- or co-product of mining for other metals, chiefly nickel and copper.
+Cobalt is almost always a by- or co-product of mining for other metals, chiefly nickel and copper or it can be found in cobalt deposits on the sea floor.
 Large quantities of cobalt also occur on the sea floor, contained within manganese nodules and cobalt-rich crusts, although further research needs to be taken to ensure the viability of this method of extraction.

 These deposits are primarily worked for copper with cobalt as a by-product.
 They account for over 50% of world cobalt mined production.
 Major deposits are characterized by ore minerals contained within organic-rich pyritic shales and sandstones deposited in a near-shore lagoonal environment, under reducing conditions.
 These mineralized sediments are always found above oxidized terrestrial clastic sediments.